DanielBMarkham/Info-Ops/manuscript/chapter18.md

 Tasking out the backlog is an excellent way to spend a lot of time and money, make really good status reports, be stressed and busy -- without accomplishing anything of value.

 I've seen a lot of poorly performing teams and organizations, and almost without exception I see tasking out the backlog as a key component of their poor performance.
 On dozens of occasions, sadly, I have walked into programs where there are a bunch of teams slugging away at something.
 Performance was down, staffing costs high, stress levels unacceptable.
 In every one of these cases, when I look at the team backlogs, they are full of tasks, not testable goals.
-(Behavior to-be matched up with supplementals)
+(Behavior to-be matched up with supplementals).

 Somebody, somewhere, at some time made some kind of mapping between goals and tasks -- just like our friend who wants to master space and time.
 But that person is not around anymore, didn't know what they were doing at the time, and what they imagined in their mind was completely wrong.
 It was the worst-way possible to accomplish things.

 The team and developers can sort of tell you the purpose of their project, but not how to deliver value faster.
 How could they?
 At the end of the day, they're just checking off boxes on a to-do list.
 They're completing the work by going through a bulleted list that somebody else somewhere thought described what had to happen.
 They have ceased becoming valued and cherished parts of the organization.

 I have never, ever seen this work well.
-It's no unusual to see teams operating in this manner run 3, 4, 5, or even *10* times slower than other teams that aren't living this horrible life.
+It's not unusual to see teams operating in this manner run 3, 4, 5, or even *10* times slower than other teams that aren't living this horrible life.

-Watching teams struggle like this, over and over, watching marriages crumble, people have heart attacks, and companies fail?
+Watching teams struggle like this, over and over; watching marriages crumble, people have heart attacks, and companies fail?
 That's the reason I wrote this book.
 It doesn't have to be that way.

 That's the reason I'm here.
 That's my mission.